 New Mythology of the Personas

 Although Personas are considered a part of ourselves, the designs are based on several heroes from various sources of literature and mythology.
 Persona 2 and 3 delved into Greek mythology, while Persona 5 featured famous literary thieves.
 So what’s next?
-For Persona 6, it would be different to see Egyptian mythology explored, especially given the amount of personas and demons who derive from that (like Anubis).
+For Persona 6, it would be different to see Egyptian mythology explored, especially given the number of personas and demons who derive from that (like Anubis).

 We also have other options, such as European, Asian, African, Arctic, and more.
-It also would be great to see Native American folklore explore or even spirit animals/”personas”.
+It also would be great to see Native American folklore explored or even spirit animals/”personas”.
 Again, it all depends on the theme, but there is a lot of potential regarding persona designs and unexplored mythologies.

 More Events/Expanded Social Elements